Safe Ways to Invest if You’re Terrified of Risk

 Since they’re FDIC insured, CDs are among the safest investments in existence.
 But low risk translates to low rewards.
 Those low interest rates for borrowers translate to lower APYs for money we save at a bank.
 Even for five-year CDs, the best APYs are just over 1%.

 You also risk losing your interest and even some principal if you need to withdraw money early.
+In comparison, you can withdraw money from a savings account without fear of penalty.

 2. Money Market Funds